Non-Spring Term Domestic W&L-Related Student Travel (including Field Trips): Guidance for Faculty and Staff September 2016

 Q: Are there any requirements or restrictions on who may drive on an off campus trip?

 A: All employee and student drivers must satisfy the requirements of Section I of the University's vehicle use policy to drive on University-related trips.
 Students must be 18 years or older to drive most rental vehicles, but must be age 21 or older to drive larger vans.
 Student drivers must annually complete vehicle safety training before driving on University-related trips.
-This can be done by contacting Associate Director of Public Safety, Steve Tomlinson, at x8937 or email@example.com.
+This can be done by contacting Assistant Director of Public Safety, Kevin Tierney, at x4800 or email@example.com.
 If a group desires to hire a driver, Fontanne Bostic, the Fixed Asset and Purchasing Manager in the Business Office, has a list of part-time University employees approved to drive trips for an hourly fees.
 You may contact her at x8917 or firstname.lastname@example.org.

 Q: How should we arrange for overnight stays if the trip will be more than a day trip?